header

 Many people are lonely.
 Some, more often than they admit to themselves.
 Some, more often than they admit to others.
 For loneliness is often considered to be a deficit of the self and its capacity to relate to others, rather than an interactive phenomenon that involves lack of fit between the values of the self and the values of the world.
-This lack of fit may not be a personal deficit, but rather a sign of spiritual growth that has taken place in oneself to which the world has not yet caught up.
-This may be true even if there are associated with it, emotional difficulties and limitations within the self that are in need of healing.

 Although there are many practical and often tragic reasons for loneliness - loss of family or loved ones through death or catastrophe, loss of friends through relocating physically or through growing apart emotionally, feeling different from others based on early childhood experiences within or beyond the family - although all of these contribute to the feeling of loneliness, there is, beneath each of these, a problem of relationship between the self and the world.
 This problem can manifest as a feeling of estrangement between one's self and one's environment or social context, where, without family or close friends nearby, and sometimes even if they are nearby, one can feel like an outsider with no way of moving 'in'.